2016 Mclaren 675 LT

 The body featured a completely new rear end, which was all in carbon fibre, a redesigned front end with larger splitter and a modified underside, all of which reduced weight and improved downforce by 40%.

 In addition to the use of carbon fibre in the structure and the outer panels, McLaren also sought to eliminate weight in every other area so the exhausts were in Titanium, the windscreen was 1mm thinner, the wheels 800g lighter, the seats made from carbon fibre (again borrowed from the P1) and the interior covered in Alcantara as opposed to leather (which saved an additional 3.5kg).
 Overall, the 675LT was some 100kg lighter than the 650S with the new carbon body parts saving 35kg alone.

 The result of all McLaren's improvements was a car that was lighter, more powerful, more focused and with outstanding performance (acceleration to 60 mph being achieved in under 3 seconds and a top speed of 205 mph).
 With such characteristics and a limited production run of both Coupe and Spider bodies, the 675LT is incredibly exclusive and follows the F1 GTR Longtail's uncompromising ethos to create a visceral driving experience of unique intensity.

 The example offered here is one of only 500 675LT Spiders and is offered in near new condition having covered less than 1000 miles.
 Delivered to Los Angeles it was sold to its first and only owner former Formula 1 World Champion Jenson Button and maintained regardless of cost.
 Now offered through Morris and Welford it provides an unrepeatable opportunity to acquire a true modern classic with exceptional provenance.
+Only 414 miles on this local 675LT Spider.
+Finished in Chicane grey over black alcantara.
 Please contact us for further details.